ByeSeeChairTen/payload-magic-login/README.md

       secret: process.env.PAYLOAD_SECRET, // A secret used to sign the JWTs
       payload: payload, // Your payload instance
       enabled: true,
+      // Targets are used to determine where the link should point to.
+      // For example: target: "admin" (default) creates a link to the admin panel.
+      // The targets "app" and "app-dev" could be for opening the link in an app.
+      targets: [
+        {
+          target: "app",
+          uri: "exp://my-app.exp.direct",
+          subject: "GetRekd: Login Link",
+          html: (link) => `Click this link to finish logging in: <a href="${link}">LOGIN LINK</a>, if you can't click the link, copy and paste this link into your browser: ${link}`
+        },
+        {
+          target: "app-dev",
+          uri: "exp://my-app-dev.exp.direct",
+          subject: "GetRekd: Login Link",
+          html: (link) => `Click this link to finish logging in: <a href="${link}">LOGIN LINK</a>, if you can't click the link, copy and paste this link into your browser: \n\n${link}`
+        },
+      ]
     })
 ]
 ```